iamlotp/Farcaster-Auth-Plugin-Better-Auth-/README.md

 ### `useFarcasterSignIn`

-A hook for handling Farcaster sign-in with automatic state management.
+A hook for handling Farcaster sign-in with **automatic session management**.
+The hook automatically checks for existing sessions on mount and only triggers the sign-in flow if no valid session exists.

+**Features:**
+- 🔄 Automatic session restoration on mount
+- 💾 Checks for saved sessions in cookies
+- ✅ Only authenticates when necessary
+- 📊 Exposes both `user` and `session` data

 ```tsx
 'use client';